felixnext/python-functown/README.md

 > ⛔ **Note:** ️Think about shutting down your azure resources after you used them to avoid additional costs! ⛔️
 >
 > (esp. when using a non-consumption tier)

+**Note on App Insights:** Metrics and traces take a time to show up in the App Insights.
+You can also use the `logs` field in the response to see the logs of the function.

 ### Testing functown Code